puppetlabs/puppet-strings/COMMITTERS.md

 incompatible with previous behavior.
 We employ the use of [feature flags](http://stackoverflow.com/questions/7707383/what-is-a-feature-flag) as the primary way to achieve this user opt-in behavior.
-Finally, it is the responsibility of the committer to make sure the `master` branch is clean and working at all times.
+Finally, it is the responsibility of the committer to make sure the `main` branch is clean and working at all times.
 Clean means that dead code is not allowed, everything needs to be usable in some manner at all points in time.